How to Troubleshoot and Repair a Frozen Windows Taskbar

 3. Click on “Next” and check the “Show more Restore Points” option.

-4. Select a restore point in the list that is older than the date on which this issue started occurring on your computer.
+4. Select a restore point in the list that is older than the date when this issue started occurring on your computer.

-5. Click on “Next” again and follow the on-screen instructions to restore everything back to the date which you selected from the restore window.
+5. Click on “Next” again and follow the on-screen instructions to restore everything to the date you selected from the restore window.

 6. Check to see if doing so fixes the issue with the frozen taskbar.

-It is possible in some cases that the system icon setting might be glitched on your computer due to which this issue is being triggered.
-Therefore, in this step, we will be toggling these icons and then we will check to see if doing so fixes the issue.
+In some cases, the system icon setting might be glitched on your computer, causing this issue.
+Therefore, in this step, we will toggle these icons and then check to see if doing so fixes the issue.
 For that:

 1. Press “Windows” + “I” to open the settings and click on the “Personalization” option.